sourcegraph/sourcegraph-public-snapshot/doc/campaigns/references/campaign_spec_yaml_reference.md

 The **order of the list matters**, since each file diff's filepath is matched against the `directory` of a group and the **last match** is used.

+If no changes have been produced in a `directory` then no changeset will be created.

 ## [`transformChanges.group.directory`](#transformchanges-group-directory)

 The name of the directory in which file diffs should be grouped together.

+The name is relative to the root of the repository.

 ## [`transformChanges.group.branch`](#transformchanges-group-branch)